brave/vault/documentation/Vault-Principles.md

-# Principles of using the Brave Vault
+# Principles of using the Brave Vault (0.1.1)
-The Brave _vault_ is a private repository for your browsing information.
+The Brave Vault is a private repository for your browsing information.
-Because you may use multiple browsers, the vault also allows browsers to sync data.
+Because you may use multiple browsers, the Vault also allows browsers to sync data.

-The vault is carefully designed so as to "know" as little as possible about you and your browsing habits.
+The Vault is carefully designed so as to "know" as little as possible about you and your browsing habits.
-In order to understand the limitations of this design, we need to examine the basic principles of the vault.
+In order to understand the limitations of this design, we need to examine the basic principles of the Vault.

 ## Personas and Sessions
-The central data element in the vault is a _persona_ -- sometimes referred to as a _user_ of the system.
+The central data element in the Vault is a _persona_ -- sometimes referred to as a _user_ of the system.
 A persona is meant to identify a set of your browsing behaviors, without identifying you.
 Each Brave-capable browser is free to create its own persona,